Sdaas/hello-karate/README.md

 ```

 #### Running the Karate Tests

+Karate does NOT start up the system under test.
+So you need to first start up the application itself using
+any of of the three ways given below

+* IntelliJ -> Run -> HelloKarateApplication
+* `mvn spring-boot:run`
+* `./gradlew clean bootRun`

+Also note that the test report from IDE, mvn, and gradle are stored DIFFERENT places.

+* IntelliJ `file:///<projectroot>/target/karate-reports/karate-summary.html`
+* Maven `file:///<projectroot>/target/karate-reports/karate-summary.html`
+* Gradle `file:///<projectroot>/build/karate-reports/karate-summary.html`

 ##### From IntelliJ

 The Karate tests can also be invoked from within IntelliJ in multiple ways